How to improve written communication skills in the workplace

 I’m glad that United Way has added that feature and I would say that consumers as a whole expect to be able to chat with companies and organizations that way.
 But that means employees communicating that way need to have the right skills.

-What are good written communication skills in the workplace?
+What are good written communication skills?

 Good written communication skills hit the right level: